SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 - `title`: a lesson title
 - `worksheet`: the base string displayed for `code.text-document` titles
-- `handouts`: the release version associated with downloadable zips attached to releases
+- `handouts`: the release version associated with the `handouts.zip` attached to a release, if any
 - `instructor`: who will give the lesson in a workshop setting
 - `authors`: the list of contributors
 - `lesson`: the number of the lesson in a workshop setting